 From the very beginning, the Trans Mississippi Exposition board desired a permanent souvenir of their grand accomplishment.
 A new park would be created from a portion of the exposition grounds donated by Herman Kountze, and the exposition board was already looking ahead to memorialize the event on the future park’s grounds.
 Conveniently, any expenses for permanent improvements to the park grounds could be paid for by the city of Omaha’s parks budget.
-The board dreamed up a grand monument called the Arch of States, which would adorn the 20th street entrance to the exposition grounds, to forever memorialize their achievements.
+The board dreamed up a grand monument called the Arch of States, which would adorn the North 20th Street (aka Florence Boulevard) entrance to the Exposition grounds, to forever memorialize their achievements.

 A Permanent Arch of States, Lagoon and Ornamental Bridges